It is only human to desire exploration. That is part of the reason dungeon crawler board games are becoming increasingly popular nowadays.

 As a villain, you command your henchmen with energy cubes and, if the villain calls for it, the villain himself!

-The amount of details and love poured into Batman: Gotham City Chronicles is next to phenomenal.
+The amount of detail and love poured into Batman: Gotham City Chronicles is next to phenomenal.
 The turn limit gave us a sense of urgency and importance, which contributes to the overall feel of the game.

 You have to weigh the pros and cons of beating up a thug versus infiltrating the secret hideout.
 Otherwise, you might end up accidentally helping Bane blow Gotham up.
 Besides that, the terrain and elevation details on the board improve the gaming experience.
 You will feel like Batman himself, jumping from rooftop to rooftop or skulking in the shadows.